roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 "...No, I do not particularly, dislike it..."
 "Then, will you drive it?"
 "...Er, all... right--..."
-"If you will play with Masquerade​, you may lick my body, but only once, whenever you want, wherever you want, how about it?"
+"If you will play with Masquerade, you may lick my body, but only once, whenever you want, wherever you want, how about it?"
 "I must drive it."